-Commissions pay-per-conversion is a way to pay only when a traveler books your hotel.
+Commissions (per conversion) is a way to pay only when a traveler books your hotel.
 Commissions is a Smart Bidding strategy that automatically adjusts your bid to help you maximize conversions.
-You pay a percent of booking value that you set.
+You pay a percentage of the booking value that you set.

-Commissions pay-per-conversion helps you achieve a predictable cost per conversion.
-This cost is a percentage of booking value that you set in Google Ads.
-The commission should represent how much revenue you're willing to spend on Hotel ads for each dollar that you earn from bookings from your Hotel ads.
+Commissions (per conversion) helps you achieve a predictable cost per conversion.
+This cost is a percentage of the booking value that you set in Google Ads.
+The commission should represent how much revenue you're willing to spend on hotel ads for each dollar that you earn from bookings from your hotel ads.

 - Maximize your conversion value with minimum effort

 - Define a consistent cost relative to revenue you earn from hotel ads

 - Adaptive learning predicts performance at different bid levels to maximize conversions

 - Auction-time bidding for every auction, not just a few times per day

 Before you can use commissions (per conversion), you need the following from the Global Site Tag (gtag.js):

 While optional, these parameters also help Google optimize your performance: